China’s New Vassal

 The additional restrictions on the table are enormously short-sighted.
-Apart from the United States’ humanitarian obligations, refugees have long been today there are some 1.3 million Vietnamese immigrants, and their average income exceeds that of native-born Americans.
+Apart from the United States’ humanitarian obligations, refugees have long been a source of strength for the country.
+The more than 125,000 refugees accepted by the United States from Southeast Asia in the late 1970s serve as an example; today there are some 1.3 million Vietnamese immigrants, and their average income exceeds that of native-born Americans.
 The large diaspora community has helped in rebuilding economic and political relations between the United States and Vietnam, such that Vietnam is now one of the founding members of the recently concluded Trans-Pacific Partnership (TPP) trade deal.

 U.S. relations with the Middle East might similarly be helped by a more welcoming attitude toward those fleeing the extremism that Americans rightly fear.
 In an open letter to Congress earlier this month, nearly two dozen of the nation’s top former defense and homeland security officials from both parties warned that barring refugees would “undermine our core objective of combatting terrorism,” whereas a more generous resettlement program would “advance U.S. national security interests by supporting the stability of our allies and partners that are struggling to host large numbers of refugees.”